nus-cs2103-AY2223S2/tp/docs/team/jxleejiaxin.md

 - **Enhancements to existing features**:

   - Added Status field to Person class and updating JsonAdaptedPerson.
+  - Update JsonAdaptedPerson for all subsequent fields added.
-  - Improve find command to find based on note prefix
+  - Improve find command to find based on note prefix (adapted to skill command)

 - **Documentation**:

   - Wrote the `About HMHero` and `Features` section in the User Guide.
+  - Wrote and ensured correctness of Feature implementation section in Developer Guide.
+  - Drew add, find, advance command activity diagrams and find command sequence diagram.

 - **Community**: